onino-js/NEAT/documentation/neat-implementation.md

 ```
 Method: Track a structural mutation of a Genome
+Parameters: The new Gene to be created and a collection of all existing Genes.
+Returns: The max innovation number and the new Gene with an updtade innovation number property.
+Steps:

 1. Get the max innovation number from all genes of all Genomes of the population.